Huawei Watch GT 2 46mm full review

 They look quite different to each other in style, with the smaller option looking similar to Samsung's wearables.

-The thickness of the body of both is 10.7mm, quite minimalist, which makes it comfortable to take it everywhere.
+The thickness of the body of both is 10.7mm, which makes it fit under all but the tightest of shirt cuffs.
 We didn't find the 46mm case uncomfortable or heavy, even for sleeping.